lovelycam/writing/asyncApiCallsPython.md

 ##### Implementation Details
 What does the above code do?

+`get_temperature()` performs the following:
+1. Calls the remote weather API
+2. Waits for a JSON response
+3. Parses the response
-The `get_temperature()` function calls the remote weather API, waits for a JSON response, parses this response, and then prints the current temperature in the console.
+4. Prints the current temperature in the console

 All of this functionality runs asynchronously via `asyncio.run()`.

 In Python 3.7, the `asyncio` module provides `asyncio.run()`.
-Import `asyncio` and the other two required modules, at the top of the Python file.
+At the top of the Python file, import `asyncio` and the other two required modules.

 ```python
 import aiohttp